 f.
 Willingness to assess one’s own personal and vocational strengths and limitations, biases, and effectiveness, ability and willingness to recognize when it is in the best interest of the person served to refer or release him/her to another individual or program.

 g.
-Therapy techniques not approved by the Agency or those considered experimental are not permitted.
-Research is not permitted outside the parameters of Board approval.
+Therapy techniques not approved by LCCMH or those considered experimental are not permitted.
 Currently approved therapies are located in Policy 02.004.80.
+Research is not permitted outside the parameters of the LCCMH Board approved Research Guidelines and Ethical Standards Policy 04.003.60.

 h.
 Commitment to provide the highest quality of care through both personal effort and the utilization of any other available professionals or services which may assist the person served in his/her recovery plan.
 Keeping current with emerging knowledge relevant to recovery and openly sharing this knowledge with colleagues and individuals served.
 Practicing and promoting Person-Centered Planning and Self-Determination.
 A CPSS will actively pursue recovery and serve as a role model of recovery for others, and not abuse any substances under any circumstances.

 j.
-Acceptance of employment or contractual relationship implies that I am in agreement with the general policies and procedures of the Agency.
-Therefore, professional activities will be in accord with the objectives of the Agency.
+Acceptance of employment or contractual relationship implies I am in agreement with the general policies and procedures of LCCMH.
+All professional activities will be in accord with the policy standards of LCCMH.

 k.
-Respect for the dignity and worth of each individual while striving for the protection and preservation of fundamental human rights and rights to mental health treatment per the Michigan Mental Health Code.
-Be directed by the knowledge that all individuals have the right to live in a safe and least restrictive environment.
+I will respect the dignity and worth of each individual while striving for the protection and preservation of fundamental human rights and rights to mental health treatment per the Michigan Mental Health Code.
+Be directed by the knowledge all individuals have the right to live in a safe and least restrictive environment.

 l.
 I agree to not compromise or reduce the public trust in mental health professionals.
 Practices that are inhumane, illegal, or discriminatory are not permissible.
-Not practice, condone, or facilitate in any form of discrimination on the basis of race, ethnicity, culture, age, gender, sexual orientation, spiritual beliefs, political beliefs, socioeconomic status, marital status, language, or any other preference or personal characteristic, condition or state.
-Good moral character will be maintained.
+I will not condone, facilitate, or participate in any form of discrimination on the basis of race, ethnicity, culture, age, gender, sexual orientation, spiritual beliefs, political beliefs, socioeconomic status, marital status, language, or any other preference or personal characteristic, condition or state.

 m.
 I will not misrepresent services, qualifications or position to persons served, and shall fully inform persons served as to the purpose, nature, scope and progress of treatment seeking the full participation in the process.